textpattern/textpattern.github.io/themes/front-end-themes.md

 ## New themes

-Multiple options are available to you for creating a new theme via the [Themes](https://docs.textpattern.com/administration/themes-panel) panel.
+Multiple options are available for creating a new theme via the [Themes](https://docs.textpattern.com/administration/themes-panel) panel.
 You can:

 * Create a new theme directly via the **New theme** form
-* Duplicate the default theme via the **With selected** controls
+* Duplicate a theme via the **With selected** controls
-* Duplicate the default theme via the **Edit theme** form.
+* Duplicate a theme via the **Edit theme** form.

-All approaches accomplish the same thing: initially establish a new theme to start working on.
+All the approaches accomplish the same thing, which is establish a new theme to start working on.
 The approaches also use the same functionality, but just in different order and contexts (e.g. the **New theme** form and **Edit theme** form are the same, but accessed differently).

-Let’s look at each one.
+Let’s look at each one in default system context.

 ### Create via the ‘New theme’ form

-Creating a theme via the **New theme** form is the most called-out way due to the associated button bearing the same name right at top of the Themes panel.
+Creating a theme via the **New theme** form is the most called-out way to get started by evidence of the prominent button bearing the same label right at top of the Themes panel.

 ![Click New theme button](https://docs.textpattern.com/img/click-new-theme-button.png)

-The **New theme** form (again, same as the **Edit theme** form) is composed of six metadata fields, the first two of which are required:
+The **New theme** button opens the associated form.
+The form is composed of six metadata fields, the first two of which are required:

 * Theme name (required)
 * Theme title (required)